 Click here to read and download.

-This report examines why many states have begun to create a new tier of legal service providers who are not lawyers, and describes the similarities and differences between each program.
-As more and more states explore these opportunities to expand legal services for the public, it is important to understand the landscape of such programs nationwide.
+This November 2022 report examines why many states have begun to create a new tier of legal service providers who are not lawyers, and describes the similarities and differences between each program.
 This report is designed to be used as a resource for states interested in creating their own program to understand not only what other states’ programs consist of, but also the reasoning behind many of their decisions.

 Knowledge Center:

-As part of IAALS’ Allied Legal Professionals project, we have launched this Knowledge Center to capture the ongoing work and developments by states around the country exploring the expansion of legal services through new tiers of legal professionals.
-The Knowledge Center is designed to be an up-to-date resource with current state information and recommendations for those considering how these programs can be achieved and improved.
-IAALS is working to develop a national model for allied legal professionals based on best practices and research, from which states can draw when implementing or updating these programs.
+Our Allied Legal Professionals Knowledge Center captures the ongoing work and developments by states around the country exploring the expansion of legal services through new tiers of legal professionals.
+The Knowledge Center is an up-to-date resource with current state information and recommendations for those considering how these programs can be achieved and improved.

 More about the IAALS Project: